luciferreeves/thatcomputerscientist/README.md

 I will be updating the readme soon (hopefully) to reflect the current state of the site.
 ```

-- Visit [shi.foo](https://shi.foo) to take a look at the current build.

 ## Specifications
 - Server: [Nginx](https://www.nginx.com/)